muratk5n/thirdwave/en/index.md

 An official Caliph no longer exists; the title was abolished when the last Ottoman mucker holding it was stripped of it, and later the royal family fled from Stanpoli to UK en masse anyway (to UK, interesting isn't it?).
-Saudia Arabia is not a caliphate, they are the keepers of the holy sites, but SA ruler is not a caliph.
+Saudi Arabia is not a caliphate, they are the keepers of the holy sites, but SA ruler is not a caliph.
 Neither is the Egyptian head of gov, or UAE, or even Jordan (where the current king is a descendant of Mohammad).